 A data breach caused by an unsecured and unsafe IT infrastructure can be costly for your business.
 Apart from the financial losses, a breach can erode the confidence customers have in you to keep their data safe, and this can spell disaster for your company.
 When you have an unsecured IT infrastructure, you open up your business to different types of threats including account hijacking, data loss, denial of service attacks, and malware.
+That is why software such as Kubernetes is used to automatically manage workloads at different levels.
 But, how do you ensure your IT infrastructure is safe and secure?
 Keep reading to find out!

 Update Your Password Protocols